 A: Please see our Services and rates page for a list of postcode areas that we cover.

-Q: what are James the sweep’s rates?
+Q: What are James the Chimney Sweep’s rates?